-It is hoped to endow $X_\mu(b)$ with an algebro-geometric structure without using the $p$-divisible groups and the Dieudonn\'{e} theory.
-Now, the existence of the mixed characteristic affine Grassmannian $\Gr_G$ (for $G$ over a $p$-adic field $F$) allows us to realize $X_\mu(b)$ as a (locally) closed subset of $\Gr_G$ and therefore to give $X_\mu(b)$ a structure as a(n ind) perfect algebraic space.
+It has been hoped to endow $X_\mu(b)$ with an algebro-geometric structure without using $p$-divisible groups and the Dieudonn\'{e} theory.
+Now, the existence of the mixed characteristic affine Grassmannian $\Gr_G$ (for $G$ over a $p$-adic field $F$) allows us to realize $X_\mu(b)$ as a (locally) closed subset of $\Gr_G$\footnote{Note that \eqref{ADL2} shows that $X_\mu(b)$ itself is a kind of moduli space of mixed characteristic local Shtukas over $k$.} and therefore to give $X_\mu(b)$ a structure as an ind-perfect algebraic space.
 Note that in this new definition, there is no restriction on the cocharacter $\mu$.
-But when $(G,b,\mu)$ arise as a(n unramified) Rapoport-Zink datum of Hodge type as above, we have the following proposition, as a simple application of the equivalence of categories between $p$-divisible groups and the $F$-crystals over a perfect ring in characteristic $p>0$ (a theorem of Gabber, see also \cite[\S 6]{La}). \begin{prop} Let $\overline\mM^\pf_\mu(b)$ denote the perfection of the special fiber of $\breve\mM(G,b,\mu)$.
+But when $(G,b,\mu)$ arises as a(n unramified) Rapoport-Zink datum of Hodge type as above, we have the following proposition, as a simple application of the equivalence of categories between $p$-divisible groups and $F$-crystals over a perfect ring in characteristic $p>0$ (a theorem of Gabber, see also \cite[\S 6]{La}). \begin{prop} Let $\overline\mM^\pf_\mu(b)$ denote the perfection of the special fiber of $\breve\mM(G,b,\mu)$.
 Then there is a canonical isomorphism of spaces $\overline\mM^\pf_\mu(b)\simeq X_\mu(b)$. \end{prop} Even if the primary interests are the study of the Rapoport-Zink spaces, having another definition of $X_\mu(b)$ gives us extra flexibility.
-For example, the new definition is group theoretically, so allows us to study $\breve\mM(G,b,\mu)$ by using root subgroups or Levi sbugroups $G$, or passing to central isogenies of $G$.
+For example, the new definition is group theoretical, so allows us to study $\breve\mM(G,b,\mu)$ by using root subgroups or Levi subgroups $G$, or passing to central isogenies of $G$.

-In the forthcoming work \cite{XZ}, these extra flexibilities allow us to understand the irreducible components of certain RZ spaces.
-Here, we illustrate the usefulness of them by one simple example\footnote{An earlier example is given by \cite{CKV} to study the connected components of $X_\mu(b)$, although they must define the notion of connected components of $X_\mu(b)$ in an ad hoc way, due to lacking of the representability of $X_\mu(b)$ at that time.}: We prove the dimension formula of $X_\mu(b)$ as conjectured by Rapoport. \begin{thm} The ind perfect algebraic space $X_\mu(b)$ is finite dimensional, and
+In a forthcoming work \cite{XZ}, these extra flexibilities allow us to understand the irreducible components of certain RZ spaces.
+Here, we illustrate this idea by one simple example\footnote{An earlier example is the study of the connected components of $X_\mu(b)$ in \cite{CKV}, although the notion of connected components of $X_\mu(b)$ was defined in \emph{loc. cit.} in an ad hoc way, due to the lack of the representability of $X_\mu(b)$ at the time.}: we prove the dimension formula of $X_\mu(b)$ as conjectured by Rapoport. \begin{thm} The ind-perfect algebraic space $X_\mu(b)$ is finite dimensional, and